Free The SecOps Group CAP Exam Actual Questions

 Show Answer Hide Answer

-Option D ('All of the above'): Since only Path Traversal applies, this is incorrect.
+Option D ('All of the above'): Incorrect, as only A is true.

-The correct answer is B, aligning with the CAP syllabus under 'Path Traversal' and 'OWASP Top 10 (A05:2021 - Security Misconfiguration).'
+The correct answer is C, aligning with the CAP syllabus under 'CORS Security' and 'HTTP Headers.'